Kuranko in Sierra Leone

 What Are Their Lives Like?

 Childhood for a boy or girl lasts until puberty.
 At this time, a ritual purification ceremony, called a biriye, ushers them into adulthood.
+It involves circumcision for boys and the right to wear certain clothes.

+An adult is expected to show honor and respect for their ancient customs of the Kuranko.
+They do this by joining various cult associations.
+The Gbansogoron ("cheek piercers") show bravery through self-inflicted pain.
+The Segere is a women's cult which supports women’s rights.
 Today, schooling has become a symbolic replacement for the cult system and initiation rituals.
 As literacy and educational opportunities increase, perhaps the power of the cult societies will decrease.

 What Are Their Beliefs?

-Less than one-third of the Kuranko in Sierra Leone are Muslim.
+Less than one-third of the Kuranko in Sierra Leone are marginally Muslim.
 The majority of the remaining Kuranko follow their traditional ethnic religion.

 The Kuranko sometimes think of "the wild" as opposite to village life, and they use animal metaphors to identify evildoers.
 Someone without faith is likened to a dog; one who steals is as a monkey; and a traitor is as a snake.
 The Kuranko believe that certain people can change into animals to harm others.
-Certain animals, such as the vulture, the bat, and the black cat symbolize witchcraft.
+Certain animals, such as the vulture, the bat and the black cat symbolize witchcraft.
+The Kuranko believe that in the forests, the rivers, and the mountains live quasi-human beings known as Nyenne.
+These are "bush spirits," who are believed to influence Kuranko life in different ways.

 What Are Their Needs?

-There is a strong need for further evangelization into this socially isolated region.
+There is a strong need for evangelization.

 Prayer Points